Dear Christian Mentor, Can you walk with me through Lent? (Darkness to Redemption)

 The answer is simple: abide.

 Dear Christian Mentor, Can you walk with me through Lent?
-(Day 30 Abiding)
+(Abiding)

 Have you ever felt distant from God?
 Or maybe your spiritual growth feels stagnant.
 Maybe you aren’t sure what God’s purpose or plan is for you.
 Or perhaps you recognize there are things in your life you need to surrender, change, or heal from—but you’re left wondering how.